mbecker20/monitor-guide/readme.md

 When that is complete, press enter to go to the confirm step, and press enter again to launch monitor-periphery.
 After a couple seconds, the install should finish.

+Alternatively, you can just run the restart command to start the periphery client with defaults (it also works even if it has not been set up yet).
+This does not require a working / compatible node installation.

+- `sh monitor-guide/restartPeripheryDefaults.sh`

 Congratulations, you have started the monitor-periphery client, and the instance can now be configured to connect to monitor-core.

 ## Restarting monitor-periphery